MalarShiva/MalarShiva/README.md

 - 👋 Hi, I’m @MalarShiva
 - 👀 I’m interested in ...programing
-- 🌱 I’m currently learning ...python,Java,git,springboot and SQL data base
+- 🌱 I’m know the languages ...python,Java,git,springboot and SQL data base
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...malarshiva369@gmail.com